nesterrovv/embedded-systems/online-course/exercises/week-1/README.md

 Question #7.
 Position embedded systems at the high cost of a microprocessor module?

 Question #8.
-Specify the features of software development for VSS?
+Specify the features of software development for embedded systems?

 Question #9.
 Rank embedded systems by decreasing system cost?